The Art of the Introduction (And Why It Matters More Than You Think)

 You ever have one of those moments that replays in your head for days?
 The kind where you walk away thinking, I could have done that so much better.

-I spent half the night debating it, overthinking every possible outcome.
+Instead, I spent half the night negotiating with myself.

 “I was asking everybody I was with, should I go up and say hi?
 Should I not?”

-When I finally did, everything I planned to say disappeared.
-I tapped him on the shoulder, stumbled through an introduction, and within seconds turned what could’ve been a cool moment into an awkward memory.
+By the time I finally did, everything I planned to say disappeared.
+I tapped him on the shoulder, stumbled through an introduction, and within seconds turned what could have been a simple interaction into an awkward memory.

 “I just kept picking up the ball and dropping it and picking up the ball and dropping it again and again.”

 He was polite.
 I was nervous.
-I asked a dumb question about a movie he produced, as if he hadn’t seen it.
-He smiled, answered, and that was that.
-No connection.
-No follow-up.
-Just a perfectly humbling moment of social failure.
+I asked a question about a movie he produced as if he hadn’t seen it.
+He smiled, answered, and the conversation ended as quickly as it started.

 When You Try Too Hard to Be Natural

-But I made it feel bigger than it was, and that’s where confidence usually cracks.
+But I made it bigger than it needed to be.
+And that’s usually where confidence cracks.

 “It’s a skill that I am consistently working on and something that I think I will always be working on, the art of introducing yourself.”